dbaarda/workspace-tools/3DPrinting/PressureAdvanceTesting.md

 ### Observations

-The Kf=1.0,Kb=1.0,Re=1.0 settings are rather wrong as the dial and text is under-extruded with poor bed adhesian and under retracted with stringing.
+The Kf=1.0,Kb=1.0,Re=1.0 settings are rather wrong as the dial and text is under-extruded with poor bed adhesion and under retracted with stringing.
 Interestingly it appears to have got worse as it went around the dial drawing the 'ticks', I believe this is because gcodegen.py had a `P=0.8` scaledown on the target restore pressure to try and reduce oscillations when playing with